Jakhongir0103/jakhongir0103.github.io/_pages/about.md

   align: right
   image: profile.png
   image_circular: true # crops the image to make it circular
-  more_info:
+  more_info: Can I use this space for the contact icons?

 selected_papers: true # includes a list of papers marked as "selected={true}"
 other_contributions: true # includes papers marked as other_contrib={true}
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items